Content Releases lets teams bundle changes, preview, and publish with confidence—turning messy content updates into a structured, reliable process.

 Content Releases is a platform feature, which means that it's available as a user interface, APIs, and data models.
 You can build sophisticated release workflows that integrate with your existing tools and processes.
 For example, you can trigger releases based on e-commerce inventory updates, coordinate content deployment with feature flags, or sync releases across multiple Sanity projects.

 Content Releases is available for everyone on the Growth plan and up.
 It includes 2 concurrent releases per organization.
-Contact your Sanity representative or the sales team through our form if you need more than two.
+Contact your Sanity representative or if you need more than two.

 Go to our documentation to learn more about configuration, the user interface, and API.